HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-max_pool2d                               Yes      Yes      Yes     No        No       No        No        No       No     torch max_pool3d                               Yes      Yes      Yes     No        No       No        No        No       No     torch maximum                                  Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch mean                                     Yes      Yes      Yes     No        Yes      Yes       Yes       Yes      Yes    torch median                                   Yes      Yes      Yes     No        Yes      Yes       No        No       No     torch meshgrid                                 Yes      Yes      No      No        No       No        No        No       No     torch min                                      Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch
+max_pool2d                               Yes      Yes      Yes     No        No       No        No        No       No     torch max_pool3d                               Yes      Yes      Yes     No        No       No        No        No       No     torch maximum                                  Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch mean                                     Yes      Yes      Yes     No        No       No        No        No       No     torch median                                   Yes      Yes      Yes     No        Yes      Yes       No        No       No     torch meshgrid                                 Yes      Yes      No      No        No       No        No        No       No     torch min                                      Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch